quitism/bd-customizations/README.md

-# btdaddons-customized
+# btd-customized
-my versions of betterdiscord addons
+my own take of stuff from betterdiscords